Ezeskil/Ezeskil.github.io/_posts/2025-05-11-Final Project Website.markdown

 ## 1. Denmarks Pandemic Trends
-Denmark confirmed its first COVID-19 case on February 27, 2020, and quickly moved to close borders (March 13) and impose a nationwide lockdown on March 16—earlier than many European neighbors, including France and Germany
+Denmark confirmed its first COVID-19 case on February 27, 2020, and quickly moved to close borders (March 13) and impose a nationwide lockdown on March 16, earlier than many European neighbors, including France and Germany

 Below is a combined view of:
 * Weekly confirmed cases (stacked area by region)